The GLASS-JWST Early Release Science Program. V. H$\alpha$ luminosity functions at $z\sim1.3$ and $z\sim2.0$: H Luminosity Functions

 We fit the H$\alpha$ LFs using a Schechter function defined as:

 where $\phi^*$ represents the number density normalization, $L^*$ is the characteristic (break) luminosity, and $\alpha$ is the faint-end slope.

-The Schechter function is fitted using a Monte Carlo Markov Chain (MCMC) approach implemented with the \texttt{emcee} package.
+The Schechter function is fitted using a Monte Carlo Markov Chain (MCMC) approach implemented with the \texttt{emcee} package for the binned LF results shown in Table \ref{tab: LF}.
 We find that the characteristic luminosity $L^*$ is poorly constrained due to the limited survey volume and the small number of bright sources.
 There is also strong degeneracy between $L^*$ and the faint-end slope $\alpha$ if all three Schechter parameters are left free.
-To address this, we adopt reasonable parameter ranges ($40<\log L<45$, $-3<\alpha<-1$, and $-5<\log \phi^*<-1$, and incorporate results from previous studies (\citealt{2023ApJ...943....5N} at $z\sim1.3$ and \citealt{2013MNRAS.428.1128S} $z\sim2.0$) as priors in the MCMC sampling.
+To address this, we adopt reasonable parameter ranges ($40<\log L<45$, $-3<\alpha<-1$, and $-5<\log \phi^*<-1$, and incorporate Gaussian distributions priors, with the mean and sigma set to the best-fit values and uncertainties from previous results (\citealt{2023ApJ...943....5N} at $z\sim1.3$ and \citealt{2013MNRAS.428.1128S} $z\sim2.0$) in the MCMC sampling.

 The best-fit Schechter functions, along with a subset of MCMC realizations, are shown in Figure \ref{fig: LF_results}.
 The corresponding parameter values are summarized in Table \ref{tab: LF_para}.
-Please check the next section for related discussions.
+It is worth noticing that since the Schechter function parameters are not independent, assuming Gaussian distribution priors may slightly overestimate the error bars, but have a negligible effect on the parameter values.
+Further discussions are presented in the next section.